gopalakrishnanarjun/pydatalens/docs/INSTALL.md

 ## **Dependencies**

-PyDataLens requires the following Python packages:
+pydatalens requires the following Python packages:

 - **pandas**: For data manipulation
 - **numpy**: For numerical operations